-6 In order to fulfil their responsibilities, board members should be provided with complete, adequate and timely information prior to board meetings and on an on-going basis.
+In order to fulfil their responsibilities, Board members should be provided with complete, adequate and timely information prior to board meetings and on an on-going basis.

 - 6.1 Management has an obligation to supply the Board with complete, adequate information in a timely manner.
-Reliance purely on what is volunteered by Management is unlikely to be enough in all circumstances and further enquiries may be required if the particular director is to fulfil his or her duties properly.
+Relying purely on what is volunteered by Management is unlikely to be enough in all circumstances and further enquiries may be required if the particular director is to fulfil his or her duties properly.
 Hence, the Board should have separate and independent access to the company's senior management. - 6.2 Information provided should include background or explanatory information relating to matters to be brought before the Board, copies of disclosure documents, budgets, forecasts and monthly internal financial statements.
 In respect of budgets, any material variance between the projections and actual results should also be disclosed and explained. - 6.3 Directors should have separate and independent access to the company secretary.
 The role of the company secretary should be clearly defined and should include responsibility for ensuring that board procedures are followed and that applicable rules and regulations are complied with.
-The company secretary should attend all board meetings.
+Under the direction of the Chairman, the company secretary's responsibilities include ensuring good information flows within the Board and its committees and between senior management and non-executive directors, as well as facilitating orientation and assisting with professional development as required.
+The company secretary should attend all board meetings. - 6.4 The appointment and the removal of the company secretary should be a matter for the Board as a whole.

-6.4 The Board should have a procedure for directors, either individually or as a group, in the furtherance of their duties, to take independent professional advice, if necessary, at the company's expense.
+6.5 The Board should have a procedure for directors, either individually or as a group, in the furtherance of their duties, to take independent professional advice, if necessary, at the company's expense.